LLM4AD: Large Language Models for Autonomous Driving -- Concept, Review, Benchmark, Experiments, and Future Trends: Benchmarking LLM4AD in Simulation

 \subsubsection{Dataset}

 The \pilotb dataset consists of 4.9K semi-human-annotated traffic scenes, with a subset of 500 samples split as the test set.
 Each data sample includes a high-level task description (instruction), an initial state for initializing the simulator, and goal state criteria aligned with the instruction.
-The dataset covers diverse driving scenarios, as shown in \cref{tab:stat}.
-For each scenario, \pilotb includes various situations, such as different ego vehicle initial positions and states, specific tasks (turning left/right or going straight), the number of other vehicles, and their positions and states.
+The dataset covers diverse driving scenarios, as shown in \cref{tab:stat}. \first{Our ``semi-human-annotated" protocol involved a two-stage process.
+First, for each scenario, \pilotb includes various situations, such as different ego vehicle initial positions and states, specific tasks (turning left/right or going straight), the number of other vehicles, and their positions and states.
 The driving model parameters for other vehicles are randomly initialized, and each scenario is assigned a random seed.
+Second, these scenarios were presented to a team of human annotators.
+These annotators were tasked with writing a clear, natural language instruction (e.g., ``Move to the middle lane and drive at 30 mph") that corresponded to the programmatic goal.
+To ensure the quality and consistency of these annotations, a quality control pass is then implemented.
+A separate team of senior evaluators reviewed the annotations, checking for ambiguity, grammatical errors, and, most importantly, a clear alignment between the natural language instruction and the scenario's programmatic goal.
+Any instruction that was found to be ambiguous or did not uniquely map to the intended goal was discarded and sent back for re-annotation.}

-The \pilotb simulator builds upon HighwayEnv~\cite{leurent_environment_2018}, a widely used platform for autonomous driving research and tactical decision-making, which offers various driving models and simulates realistic multi-vehicle interactions.
-We extend HighwayEnv with interfaces suitable for LLM-based agents and implement custom intersections to diversify the driving scenarios.
+The \pilotb simulator is built upon HighwayEnv~\cite{leurent_environment_2018}, a widely used platform for autonomous driving research and tactical decision-making, which offers various driving models and simulates realistic multi-vehicle interactions. the HighwayEnv is extended with interfaces suitable for LLM-based agents and implement custom intersections to diversify the driving scenarios.